Prago2001/chess-insights/project-progress/team029progress.md

 **Dashboard delivery timeline.** Since building a polished linked-view dashboard is the most time-intensive task, we will prioritize the three core views and treat additional visualizations as stretch goals, while using pre-computed artifacts so frontend development can proceed without rerunning the full pipeline [14,15].

 #### 7. Effort Statement

-All five team members have contributed roughly equal effort during the first half of the project, spanning literature review, data processing, model development, and documentation.
-Going forward, we anticipate a similar distribution, with individual focus areas shifting toward dashboard development, model evaluation, and final write-up as the semester progresses.
+All five team members contributed equally to literature review, data processing, modeling, and documentation, and will continue sharing effort while focusing on dashboard development, evaluation, and the final report.

 #### References